Micoxavi/Micoxavi/README.md

 - 💼 Currently developing computer-vision solutions for lighting validation and imaging in an optical laboratory
 - ⚙️ Experienced in CV-driven quality control and inspection, from lab benches to automotive applications
 - 🔍 Hands-on experience with multi-sensor time-alignment (LiDAR, cameras) and real-time data processing
 - 🧪 Maker at heart — I love prototyping, optimizing code, and hacking on side projects
+- 🍳 Fun fact: I’m a passionate home-chef who loves experimenting with flavours and techniques from different cultures

 ---